omomomomomom/example-repo-terraform-2/README.md

-This is an example README file updated in both repositories.
+This is an example README file updated in both repositories from tfvars file.